saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/yaml-config.md

 tunnel-identifier: "my-macos"
 ```

-For the reference, below is the complete config file that contains the latest Sauce Connect Proxy version defaults.
+For reference, below is the complete config file that contains the latest Sauce Connect Proxy version defaults.
 To view the description for a YAML file property, look up the corresponding [CLI flag](/dev/cli/sauce-connect-proxy/).

 ```bash
 $ cat /sc-4.7.1-osx/config_examples/config.yml